appliedfm/appliedfm.github.io/_posts/2021-11-08-structures_are_better_than_tuples.markdown

 Qed.
 ```

-This pattern is bad:
+This is bad:
-* There's no pretty way to format it.
+* Even when it all fits on one line, there's no pretty way to format it.
 Tuples are all about _pairs_, and if you have more than 2 things you care about, you're going to have a problem making the `[` and `]` look nice.
-* If we had to add a field to the `HorribleDisaster` type, this destruct pattern would be particularly obnoxious to edit.
+* If we ever need to add a field to the `HorribleDisaster` type, this pattern would be obnoxious to edit.
+* This pattern is 10 lines long (in contrast to the definition of the `Pointer` structure, which is only 6 lines long.)

-Unfortunately, these challenges apply to `match ... end` cases as well.
+Unfortunately, these challenges apply to `match ... end` patterns as well.

-# But what about standard library functions?
+# What about standard library functions?

 The standard library provides several useful combinators for working with tuples.
-This is especially true of list combinators, such as [`combine`](https://coq.inria.fr/library/Coq.Lists.List.html#combine).
+This is especially true of list functions such as [`combine`](https://coq.inria.fr/library/Coq.Lists.List.html#combine).

 However, the benefit of reusing these combinators is outweighed by the cost of maintaining code that relies too heavily on tuples.